ishaankor/Ratings-Recipes/README.md

 ### &#8594; NMAR Analysis:

 Based on the analysis of the dataset, I believe the `'rating'` column is a strong candidate for being Not Missing At Random (NMAR).

-Reasoning:
-User Motivation: The missingness in rating could depend on user behavior, which is unobserved in the dataset.
-For example:

-Users might be less likely to leave ratings if they had a negative experience with a recipe but don't want to share that feedback publicly.
-Alternatively, users might only rate recipes they really liked or disliked, skipping neutral experiences.
-Selection Bias: If the dataset primarily contains highly rated recipes, recipes with poor performance might be missing due to being unpublished or underrepresented.
-This bias would be invisible within the dataset.

-Additional Data Needed:
-To determine if the missingness is MAR (Missing At Random) instead, the following data would be helpful:

-User Activity Logs: Including data on how often users view recipes without rating them.
-Time Stamps: Showing when recipes were published versus when interactions occurred, which could reveal whether newer recipes are more likely to have missing ratings.
-Platform Context: Knowing whether the platform prompted users to leave ratings after trying recipes could clarify if missingness was due to external factors (MAR).
-Without this external, unobserved information, it is reasonable to conclude that the rating column is likely NMAR, driven by user behavior and decision-making processes that are not captured in the current dataset.
+I think that it is NMAR for multiple reasons such as users might be less likely to leave ratings if they had a negative experience with a recipe but don't want to share that feedback publicly (I'm a victim of this, admittedly).
+On another hand, users might only rate recipes they really liked or disliked, skipping neutral experiences.
+There's also the case where if the dataset primarily contains highly rated recipes, recipes with poor performance might be missing due to being unpublished or underrepresented.
+If we wanted to make the `rating` column MAR, additional info such as how often users view recipes without rating them or even showing when recipes were published versus when interactions occurred (this could reveal whether newer recipes are more likely to have missing ratings!).

 ### &#8594; Missingness Dependency:

+Given that I think that `rating` column is NMAR, I need to conduct several missingness permutation tests and evaluate whether the missingness of the `rating` column is dependent on specific features of the dataset.
+To pick the right columns, I thought that the `sodium (PDV)` column shouldn't influence whether `rating` is missing or not while `calories (#)` should as it might make people not leave a rating if a recipe isn't worth the calories.
+As a result, I tested if `sodium (PDV)` is independent of `rating` and `calories (#)` is dependent to `rating`.

 <iframe
   src="assets/dependent_missingness_graph.html"